-Spicy chicken and biscuits
+Spicy chicken and biscuits for supper

 Family members often like to point out one another’s shortcomings.
 Recently, mine lamented the lack of fried chicken in their lives.
 Mind you, we love fried chicken — of all kinds.
 We even happily eat fried chicken that is just passable or from a local chain.
 But its appearance on our dinner table proves rare.
 Mostly for health reasons, partly because the cook abhors the lingering aromas.

 The popularity of fried chicken restaurants fueled their reproach and subsequent plea: Let’s work on our own version.
 Preferably with do-ahead steps for practicality.
 Preferably spicy and reminiscent of the hot chicken served at Prince’s in Nashville that burned into our memories on the first bite.